Communicating with Parents

 There are a number of systems in place to support effective communication between the school and parents.

-Parents can receive information from us by text, email and voicemail through the Secondary Contact: Keep Kids Safe system and also have access to the SIMS Learning Gateway for information about their son or daughter's attendance and progress.
+Parents can receive information from us by text, email and voicemail through the SIMS InTouch system and also have access to the SIMS Parent App for information about their son or daughter's attendance and progress.
 Further information about these systems can be found on the pages in this section.

 All students are issued with a Student Planner at the start of the academic year.
 The planner fulfils a number of functions.
 It contains a great deal of useful information about school routines and expectations, together with a diary and key dates.
 Students use the planner to record the homework they have been set, parents' evening appointments, and other important information.
 There is space for a written dialogue between home and school - teachers, form tutors and parents can all write comments in the diary section.
 In the lower years of the school we expect parents to check and sign the planner weekly.